SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-sof-sample/README.md

 ## How to Obtain Support
 The project is provided "as-is", with no expected support. </br>
-If your issue is concerned with global track and trace option, log your incident in SAP [BCP]( https://support.wdf.sap.corp/) system with component “SCM-LBN-GTT-COR”.
+If your issue is concerned with global track and trace option, log your incident in SAP BCP system with component “SCM-LBN-GTT-COR”.

-## License
-Copyright (c) 2020 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.